m2z-tool-suite/m2z-specifications-models/README.md

-# m2z-specs
+# M2Z - Specifications and models

-Specifications and models for M2Z tool
+Specifications and models for M2Z tool suite